 1961 - Gene Autry debuts his American League Los Angeles Angels baseball team at Wrigley Field in South Los Angeles.
 It has no relationship to the team that disbanded in 1957.
 The Angels play the last professional baseball game at Wrigley Field on October 1.

-1962 - Both the Los Angeles Dodgers and Gene Autry's Los Angeles Angels baseball teams begin playing at Chavez Ravine (later named Dodger Stadium).
+1962 - USC is ranked number one for the college football national championship by a poll of sports writers and the National Football Foundation.
+Both the Los Angeles Dodgers and Gene Autry's Los Angeles Angels baseball teams begin playing at Chavez Ravine (later named Dodger Stadium).

 1963 - The Los Angeles Dodgers win another World Series title by sweeping the New York Yankees 4-0.
 The Granada Hills Little League all-stars defeat Stratford, Connecticut, 2-1, for the Little League World Series championship.